nitinkc/nitinkc.github.io/_posts/git/2022-03-16-multiple-git-config.md

 # Create multiple Git Config

-To ensure multiple git or bitbucket repositories to work seemlessly with one machine, configure the global git file in such a way that it picks up right user name for specific projects under a folder.
+To ensure multiple git or bitbucket repositories to work seamlessly with one machine, configure the global git file in such a way that it picks up right user name for specific projects under a folder.

-For example, between work and personal repositores, code checkin using correct user id is maintained with following confog :-
+For example, between work and personal repositores, code check-in using correct user id is maintained with following config :-

 with global gitconfig file (.gitconfig in home folder ~)
 ```sh